 Members of the church are to treat one another in ways commanded by God in the Bible.
 We are to:

-• Welcome and accept one another (Rom.
+- Welcome and accept one another (Rom.
 15:7)

-• Encourage one another (1 Thess.
+- Encourage one another (1 Thess.
 5:11; Heb.
 3:13)

-• Be devoted to one another (Rom.
+- Be devoted to one another (Rom.
 12:10a)

-• Build one another up (Rom.
+- Build one another up (Rom.
 14:19)

-• Show hospitality to one another (1 Peter 4:9)
+- Show hospitality to one another (1 Peter 4:9)

-• Admonish one another (Col. 3:16)
+- Admonish one another (Col. 3:16)

-• Comfort one another (2 Cor.
+- Comfort one another (2 Cor.
 13:11)

-• Care for one another (1 Cor.
+- Care for one another (1 Cor.
 12:25)

-• Be completely humble, gentle and bear with one another (Eph.
+- Be completely humble, gentle and bear with one another (Eph.
 4:2)

-• Be without a hint of sexual immorality (Eph 5:3)
+- Be without a hint of sexual immorality (Eph 5:3)

-• When we sin against one another, admit it and take responsibility (James 5:16)
+- When we sin against one another, admit it and take responsibility (James 5:16)

-• Forgive one another (Eph.
+- Forgive one another (Eph.
 4:32)

 The best way to practise these commands is by sharing our lives.
 Church is more than an hour on Sunday, it’s life, in a loving community.
 As we seek to love each other in the ways God commands, the living Spirit works in our hearts to produce love, affection and sympathy for our brothers and sisters from different backgrounds.

-We want an atmosphere where there is space for debate, doubt, questioning, personal struggles, failures and wrestling with biblical teaching in the context of a church that clearly teaches and applies the truth of God’s word.
+We want a culture and atmosphere where there is space for debate, doubt, questioning, personal struggles, failures and wrestling with biblical teaching in the context of a church that clearly teaches and helps one another to work out how the truth of God’s word applies to all areas of life in community and to the desires of the heart.
 Come to Jesus.
 Join his church family!

 ————————————————————————————————————————————————————-

-The “New ‘we’” was adapted from Shai Linne’s book The New Reformation
+The “New ‘we’” was adapted from Shai Linne’s book The New Reformation.